What is the Coronavirus (COVID-19)?

-While the risk of contracting Covid-19 is low, it is recommended that you always use infection-prevention actions such as hand washing, coughing and sneezing into your sleeve, and staying at home if you feel ill.
-If you have the symptoms of Covid-19 you should stay home and call Tele-Care at 811 to determine what you should do.
+It is recommended that you always use infection-prevention actions such as getting vaccinated against COVID-19 (including your boosters), hand washing, coughing and sneezing into your sleeve, wearing a face mask (especially indoors or in places with poor ventilation) and staying at home if you feel ill.
+If you have the symptoms of COVID-19 you should stay home and call Tele-Care at 811 to determine what you should do.

 What are the Symptoms of COVID-19?

 Below is a graphic showing the symptoms of Covic-19, influenza and colds.
 Some of the most common symptoms of COVID-19 include Fever, Cough, and Difficulty Breathing / Shortness of Breath.
 If you have symptoms, call Tele-Care at 811 before visiting your healthcare provider.
 We've created an infographic to help differentiate between COVID-19, Influenza and Pneumonia, available here.

 What does COVID-19 mean for people living with lung disease?

 People with lung disease are among those who are most at risk of developing a serious case of COVID-19, as their respiratory health is already compromised.

 If you have been in close contact with a person known to have COVID-19 or believe you have otherwise been exposed to COVID-19 or are confirmed to have this infection, stay home and contact your respirologist and primary care provider for advice right away.